Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Introduction

+In AdS/QCD terms, if we have a well-known hadron spectrum, it is suitable to be modeled by a dilaton.
+Therefore, we can match this dilaton with an element in a bigger monoparametric isospectral class \cite{Vega:2016gip}.
+We start with a hadronic mass spectrum and find a dilaton that produces a holographic potential fitting such a mass spectrum.
+Once we have a potential, we look for its associated isospectral class.
+All potentials in this class are equally good for modeling the original hadronic mass spectrum, each having its associated dilaton.
+Within this approach, the quantity $\lambda$ arises as a free natural parameter of a given bottom-up holographic model that describes the spectral characteristics of any hadron.
+Here, we prove for vector mesons that the electromagnetic decay constant of the ground state is sensible on $\lambda$.
+In other words, an isospectral class of holographic potentials describing vector meson masses fits the ground state decay constant.

+In Ref. \cite{Afonin:2018era}, authors have discussed isospectrality concerning the confinement/deconfinement phase transition in the glueball context.
+Authors claim critical deconfinement temperatures should be independent of the isospectral parameter $\lambda$.
+This result was demonstrated for scalar glueballs.
+However, we expect this temperature to strongly depend on the isospectrality in the vector meson case since thermal stability depends on decay constants.

-Since now we have many isospectral holographic potentials, which is chosen to model hadrons?
+Since we have many isospectral holographic potentials, which one is chosen to model hadron spectra?
 A form to solve this question is by turning our eyes to the stability of the solutions.
-We will consider the \emph{configurational entropy} (CE) as a stability criterion for hadrons at zero temperature.
-Thermodynamics supports this claim: configurational entropy appears when a physical system is undergoing an isothermal process.
-Under this assumption, a possible criterion for choosing the most suitable isospectral model will be reduced to the one with the lowest CE.
-From the isospectral grounds, \cite{Vega:2016gip}, this match with CE is expected to occur when $\lambda\to\infty$.
-We will check this hypothesis on four bottom-up approaches: the hardwall\cite{Boschi-Filho:2002wdj, Erlich:2005qh}, sofwall\cite{Karch:2006pv}, Braga deformed softwall\cite{Braga:2016wzx} and non-quadratic softwall\cite{MartinContreras:2020cyg} models.
+We will consider \emph{configurational entropy} (CE) as a stability criterion for hadrons at zero temperature \cite{MartinContreras:2023oqs} when confinement can be understood as a localization effect in space.
+In this sense, an AdS/QCD model is suitable for describing hadron sp if, for some $\lambda$, it fits the decay constant of the ground state \emph{and} CE increases with excitation level.

 This work is organized as follows.
-In the section \ref{hadrons}, we discuss briefly how hadrons are conceived in AdS/QCD models.
-Section \ref{isospectrality} introduces isospectrality from SUSY quantum mechanics.
-In section \ref{DCE}, we discuss shortly the ideas behind configurational entropy.
-In section \ref{testing}, we summarize the bottom-up models we will test with CE and isospectrality.
-Section \ref{bottom-up iso} is devoted to isospectrality in the bottom-up conceptual frame.
-We present our results in section \ref{Isos and DCE}.
-And finally, in section \ref{conclusions}, we deliver our conclusions.
+Section \ref{isospectrality} introduces the isospectrality of SUSY quantum mechanics.
+Section \ref{hadrons} briefly discusses how hadrons are conceived in AdS/QCD models.
+In Section \ref{DCE}, we briefly discuss the ideas behind configurational entropy.
+Section \ref{testing} summarizes the bottom-up models we will test with CE and isospectrality.
+Section \ref{bottom-up iso} is devoted to the isospectrality in the bottom-up conceptual frame.
+We present our results in Section \ref{Isos and DCE}.
+And finally, in Section \ref{conclusions}, we present our conclusions.